pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 We want you to be safe when you use any ATM or Debit card.
 You can help prevent unauthorized access to your accounts by following these simple steps:

 - · Treat your Citibank® Banking Card and other types of devices used to access your accounts like cash.
 Do not leave them where others can find them.
-Do not give them to anyone to hold as "security" for any reason and do not use them to show another customer how an ATM works.
+Do not give them to anyone to hold as 'security' for any reason and do not use them to show another customer how an ATM works.
 - · Keep your Personal Identification Number (PIN), Telephone Access Code (TAC) and other codes used to access your accounts secret.
 Do not tell them to anyone.
 Do not write them on your Citibank® Banking Card or keep them in your wallet or purse.
 - · Change your PIN periodically.
 - · Review your account statements regularly and let us know right away of any discrepancies.